vuwgenomics/mapnet2023/_pages/conduct.md

 ## Need help?

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the MapNet organisers (listed below) or email [mapnet2019@vuw.ac.nz](mailto:mapnet2019@vuw.ac.nz).
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the MapNet team (listed below) or email [mapnet2019@vuw.ac.nz](mailto:mapnet2019@vuw.ac.nz).

-## MapNet organisers
+## MapNet team

+Peter Ritchie (e-mail: Peter.Ritchie@vuw.ac.nz)mailto:Peter.Ritchie@vuw.ac.nz) TBA

 #### Adapted with permission from [https://user2018.r-project.org/](https://user2018.r-project.org/code_of_conduct){:target="_blank",rel="noopener"}